July 30 in Pop Culture History

 1986 – Flight of the Navigator was released in theaters.

-1990 – George Steinbrenner was forced by MLB Commissioner Fay Vincent to resign as principal partner of New York Yankees for hiring Howie Spira to “get dirt” on Dave Winfield.
+1990 – MLB Commissioner Fay Vincent forced George Steinbrenner to resign as principal partner of the New York Yankees for hiring Howie Spira to “get dirt” on Dave Winfield.

 1993 – Rising Sun, So I Married an Axe Murderer, Tom and Jerry: The Movie and Robin Hood: Men in Tights debuted in theaters.